heyayushhh/Chat4u-Chat-website-/README.md

 - Group member add errors: confirm you’re an admin and the group size <= 12.

 ## Trademark & Notices
-- “Chatty” and associated branding are project identifiers.
+- “Chat4u” and associated branding are project identifiers.
 If you publish under your own brand, update names and assets accordingly.
 - Google, Cloudinary, MongoDB, Netlify, Render, Railway are trademarks of their respective owners.
 Use of these services is subject to their terms.

 ## License